 - iii.
 The median remuneration of employees of the Company during the Financial Year was ₹ 5.86 Lakh. - iv.
-In the Financial Year, there was increase of 5.78 % in the median remuneration of employees.
-(No. of employees have been decreased from 148 to 145 as on 31st March, 2020). - v.
-There were 145 permanent employees on the rolls of Company as on 31st March, 2020. - vi.
-There was a increase of 0.28% in average percentage salaries of employees other than the managerial personnel in the last Financial Year i.e. 2019-20 whereas the decrease in the key managerial personnel remuneration for the same Financial Year was 24.97%. - vii.
-The key parameters for the variable component of remuneration availed by the directors are considered by the Board of Directors based on the recommendations of the Nomination and Remuneration Committee as per the Remuneration Policy for Directors, Key Managerial Personnel and other Employees. - viii.
-Due to inadequacy of profit as per Section 198 of the Companies Act, 2013, the Commission payable to Non-Executive Directors for FY 2019-20 would not be recommended. - ix.
+In the Financial Year, there was decrease of 17.22 % in the median remuneration of employees.
+(No. of employees have been decreased from 145 to 123 as on 31st March, 2021). - v.
+There were 123 permanent employees on the rolls of Company as on 31st March, 2021. - vi.
+There was a decreased of 0.29% in average percentage salaries of employees other than the managerial personnel in the last Financial Year i.e. 2020-21 whereas the decrease in the key managerial personnel remuneration for the same Financial Year was 29.59%. - vii.
+The key parameters for the variable component of remuneration availed by the directors are considered by the Board of Directors based on the recommendations of the Nomination and Remuneration Committee as per the Remuneration Policy for Directors, Key Managerial Personnel and other Employees.

+- viii.
+The Commission related to Financial Year ended 31st March, 2021, will be paid after the Annual General Meeting to be held on 5th August, 2021. - ix.
+During the F.Y.
+2020-21 the proportionate salary has been reduced by the Company due to Covid-19. - x.
 It is hereby affirmed that the remuneration paid is as per the Remuneration Policy for Directors, Key Managerial Personnel and other Employees of the Company.